fuzzybritches0/solarfidget/README.md

-Solder the two cables to **BAT+** and **BAT-** on the battery charging breakout board, accordingly. **If you do it the wrong way and connect a battery your board will get fried and smoke will come out.**
+Solder the two cables to **BAT+** and **BAT-** on the battery charging breakout board, accordingly. **If you do it the wrong way and connect a battery, your board will get fried and smoke will come out.**

 #### 2.4.5.4 32 addressable LEDs strip